acgetchell/bistellar-flip/README.md

 and is currently implemented in terms of the local function [change_orientation], which does operate on individual cells and would be useful if exposed).

+## Algorithm

+    1. Obtain the pivot edge.
+    2. Obtain the two vertices comprising the pivot edge.
+    3. Obtain the 4 remaining vertices of the 6 vertices in the 4-cell complex.
+    4. Obtain the new pivot edge.
+    5. Obtaining the 8 neighboring cells of the 4-cell complex.
+    6. Delete the old 4-cell complex.
+    7. Create the 4 new cells using the same 6 vertices.
+    8. Assign the 8 neighboring cells to the new 4-cell complex.

 ## Implementation

 There are several helper functions which take a (Delaunay) triangulation as an argument,